 The thought of wearing black clothes in the summer probably fills most with sweaty dread.
 But ever since we discovered that it's actually better to wear them in the summer (the colour absorbs heat, which is more cooling than white garments), we've been feeling pretty smug about our dedication to a near-gothic wardrobe.

 It's not that we don't like bright hues; it's just that darker clothes tend to be a go-to in the UK, what with all that rain and very few very hot days.
+Plus, it's a super easy way to make any outfit look instantly more polished, which is ideal for work.
 So what do you do when you have a lot of favourite black pieces but you don't want to look like that moody teenager who's been forced to go on a family holiday?

 Scroll through our gallery for outfit inspiration and where to buy their looks.

 Style Notes: The beauty of picking one colour is that you can embrace paired-back staples.
 A pair of trousers and plain tee suddenly feel ten times chicer when all rendered in black.
 Just add kitten heels for more formal dress codes.

 Style Notes: French girls are so good at incorporating an androgynous edge into their feminine summer looks.
 Balance out an LBD and baguette with a boxy blazer for the weekend—just opt for a midi hem-length for the office.

 Style Notes: Fashion editors love a bit of inventive layering, and it works so well when paired with head-to-toe black.
 Take your inspiration from this show-goer and throw a sleeveless dress over a pair of black trousers.